 If the IRS has placed a tax lien or levy against your property, the government can no longer enforce these methods.
 That means tax liens and tax levies expire, but they may not fall off automatically.
 Instead, you may need to contact the IRS to receive written confirmation that you no longer have an outstanding balance.
 Once you receive confirmation, you can request that the IRS remove any remaining tax liens or levies against your property.

-Although most tax debt expires 10 years from the original collection date, the statute of limitations may change in some situations.
+Although most back taxes expires 10 years from the original collection date, the statute of limitations may change in some situations.
 If you pursue certain payment plans or tax forgiveness options, such as an offer in compromise or a bankruptcy filing, then your statute of limitations could be much longer than 10 years.

 In most cases, the IRS pauses your 10-year countdown while the agency considers your case.
 For example, if you submit an offer in compromise and the IRS leaves your case pending for a year and a half before rejecting it, then your total statute of limitations becomes 11.5 years from the original collection date.

 Finding out exactly when your collection statute expiration date is scheduled can be confusing, especially if you have already filed for bankruptcy or submitted an offer in compromise.
-For assistance with getting your tax debt waived or pursuing other tax forgiveness strategies, consider working with a tax relief firm.
-Whether you have a straightforward question or a complex case to present, a tax relief firm can use its experience to handle your tax matters professionally.
+For assistance with getting your back taxes waived or pursuing other tax forgiveness strategies, consider working with a back tax assistance firm.
+Whether you have a straightforward question or a complex case to present, a back tax assistance firm can use its experience to handle your tax matters professionally.

 The IRS updates the U.S. tax law every year.
 Since some of the changes can impact how much you owe and may even help you save, it’s in your best interest to watch these updates closely.
 Take a look at some of the biggest tax changes from 2015 to 2019 below.